MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 ### Using the UNREGISTERTABLECONNECTION function

 When a table connection is registered by the REGISTERTABLECONNECTION function, it remains registered until the current client session has ended.
-If there is application code that tries to register table connection that is currently registered, a runtime error occurs.
-To avoid this, use UNREGISTERTABLECONNECTION function before calling the UNREGISTERTABLECONNECTION function.
+If there is application code that tries to register a table connection that is currently registered, a runtime error occurs.
+To avoid this, call the UNREGISTERTABLECONNECTION function before calling the REGISTERTABLECONNECTION function.

 > [!NOTE]
 > When UNREGISTERTABLECONNECTION is called, the current transaction will be rolled back.